viyadb/website/usage.md

  * name - Column name
  * type - Must be `string` (or can be omitted, since it's default)
+ * length - Optionally, specify maximum length for a column value (values exceeding this limit will be stripped).
  * cardinality - Number of distinct values this column holds (optional, but it's recommended to set)

 `cardinality_guard` allows defining a rule of how many distinct values is it possible to store per set